Who We Are

 - The Nominating Committee is responsible for preparing a slate of candidates for the TS-SIS elections.

-The official online publication of the TS-SIS and OBS-SIS is Technical Services Law Librarian (TSLL), which is published on a quarterly basis.
-Editorial policy states that it will carry reports of AALL Annual Meeting programs, act as the vehicle of communication for SIS committee activities, include reports on topics of current interest, and publish regular columns and special articles.
-TSLL has an editor, an associate editor, and an editorial board, jointly appointed by the TS-SIS and OBS-SIS.
+The official online publication of the TS-SIS and LSRD-SIS is Technical Services Law Librarian (TSLL), published quarterly.
+TSLL has an editor, an associate editor, and an editorial board, jointly appointed by TS-SIS and LSRD-SIS.
 Columnists report on various topics of concern to both sections.
-TSLL is freely available on the web at www.aallnet.org/sis/tssis/tsll.
+TSLL is freely available on the web at https://www.aallnet.org/tssis/resources-publications/technical-services-law-librarian/.

 TSLL also sponsors TechScans, a blog (www.tslltechscans.blogspot.com) that shares the latest trends and technology tools of interest to technical services librarians.

-TS-SIS members are automatically enrolled in our email discussion group where they can take advantage of members’ expertise by asking questions of the group or by browsing past postings on topics of interest.
-The TS-SIS website offers current and historical information about the section and provides contact information for officers and committee members, as well as a general members list.
-It provides news of upcoming events, as well as the bylaws and section handbook, and lists additional available resources.
+Upon joining, TS-SIS members automatically receive access to the applicable email discussion group.
+Here they can take advantage of members’ expertise by asking the group questions or browsing postings of interest.
+The TS-SIS website offers current and historical information about the section, contact information, news of upcoming events, the bylaws and section handbook, and lists additional available resources.